-As legend would have it, Prince Garin, a great warrior, united the Rhoynish people and created the largest army in Essos, a quarter million strong, to resist the Valyrian dragonlords.
+As legend would have it, a great warrior named Prince Garin united the Rhoynish people and created the largest army in Essos, a quarter million strong, to resist the Valyrian dragonlords.
 Garin believed that if they stayed along the river, the water wizards would help them fight the dragon fire — but the dragons were too many, the fire too hot.
 Watching the slaughter and enslavement of his people, the prince was said to call down a curse on the Volantenes and Valyrian conquerors, where he asked the river to help avenge his people.
 That night, the Rhoyne flooded out of season, a thick, foul fog fell, and the Valyrians began to die of greyscale.
 And so, the disease is sometimes referred to as Garin’s Curse, and its sufferers — the so-called Stone Men — are exiled to the ruins of Valyria.
 (In book canon, they live along the Rhoyne, in a region known as the Sorrows.)

 Quarantine, however, has not been an effective way to contain it.
 Greyscale’s “terrible, swift” cousin, the “grey plague” or the “grey death,” has had at least two known outbreaks in recent history.
 One in Pentos seemed to have been spread by rats, killing 2,000, according to Illyrio.
-And another outbreak in Oldtown killed half the city, according to Pycelle.
+Another outbreak in Oldtown killed half the city, according to Pycelle.
 Authorities tried to burn the ships in port and keep a strict quarantine (even killing those who tried to flee) to prevent the spread.
 The Ironborn also tried quarantine, at least when it came to the treatment of one of Balon Greyjoy’s brothers, Harlon, who got to live out the rest of his short life at home, although in isolation.
-(One theory posits that the Iron Islands were actually originally a colony for those with greyscale.)
+(One theory posits that the Iron Islands were originally a colony for those with greyscale.)

 Instead of quarantine or exile, the Wildlings took a different approach to dealing with the afflicted: euthanasia.
 (This may be what happened to Gilly’s sisters when Craster dragged them off into the woods on a rope, making sure not to touch them).
 As one Wildling tells Jon Snow in A Dance With Dragons, “Hemlock is a sure cure, but a pillow or a blade will work as well.”

-Without treatment, Jorah can expect to have skin that stiffens, calcifies, and cracks — and no longer feels.
+As we’ve seen with Jorah, those with greyscale can expect their skin to stiffen, calcify, and crack — and no longer have feeling.
 This is why those who’ve been exposed to greyscale employ a skin-prick test to see whether their fingers and toes can still feel pain.
 (Feeling a bit numb?
 Nails turning black?
 Time to make your last will and testament!)
 If it’s allowed to continue, the disease will spread across the skin and eventually penetrate under the skin and affect muscles, bones, and internal organs, causing them to shut down.
 “Death, but slow … A year.
 Two years.
 Five.
 Some stone men live for ten,” a newly infected man considers in A Dance With Dragons.
 During that time, the afflicted become “feeble, clumsy, lumbering, witless,” and eventually, insane.